cdzombak/mailto-things/README.md

 1. Check for incoming emails in a Gmail account
 2. Strip out the attachments from each email and put the files in a directory tree on disk
 3. Replace the attachments in the email by URLs linking to the attachment files
+4. Extract text from image attachments and include it in the email's body alongside attachment links
-4. Send the modified email along to Things via [the app's "Mail to Things" feature](https://culturedcode.com/things/support/articles/2908262/)
+5. Send the modified email along to Things via [the app's "Mail to Things" feature](https://culturedcode.com/things/support/articles/2908262/)

 The end result is that you can email files to your specially-configured email address, and the resulting tasks in your Things inbox contain links to those files.
 This is as close as I can get to actually attaching files directly to things.